prismicio/prismic-gatsby/ARCHITECTURE.md

 allows a user to test if webhooks are being received within the Gatsby site without performing any content action.

+The following occurs:

 1. Log a success message.

+No content actions are taken during this webhook as the webhook contains no delta information.

 ## gatsby-plugin-prismic-previews